Dr. Dorothy Escribano was named Interim President of the College in October 2016.

 Cunningham is a member of the Association of Insolvency and Restructuring Advisors.
 He earned a B.S. in Accounting from Manhattan College and an M.B.A. in Corporate Financial Management from Pace University’s Lubin School of Business.
 An active member of number of not-for-profit and volunteer organizations, he serves on the parish council for the Church of St. John and St. Mary, in Chappaqua, New York, and as a board member of La Salle Academy in New York City.
 He is a founder and board member of San Miguel Academy in Newburgh, New York.

-Brenna Sheenan Mayer came to The College of New Rochelle in June 1990 as Vice President for College Advancement.
-Her primary responsibilities were the successful development and implementation of the College's alumnae/i relations, fund-raising and public relations/publications programs.
+Brenna Sheenan Mayer came to The College of New Rochelle in 1990 as Vice President for College Advancement.
+Her primary responsibilities are the successful development and implementation of the College's alumnae/i relations and fund-raising programs.

-She brought with her extensive fund-raising experience, having worked for the United Fund, the United Way of Tri-State and the United Way of NYC for 14 years, and then for one year at New York University.
-During her 21 years at CNR, Ms. Mayer has successfully conducted two significant fund-raising campaigns for the College, raising more than $78 million for a wide variety of CNR programs.
+She has extensive fund-raising experience.
+Prior to joining CNR, she worked for the United Fund, the United Way of Tri-State and the United Way of NYC for 14 years, and for one year at New York University.
+During her tenure at CNR, Mayer has successfully conducted two significant fund-raising campaigns for the College, raising more than $78 million for a wide variety of CNR programs.
 She has concentrated more specifically on CNR's alumnae/i relations and fund-raising programs since 2001.

 Dr. David Donnelly joined the College as Interim Dean of the Graduate School in September 2015.
 In August 2016, he was named Dean of the Graduate School and Interim Dean of the School of Arts & Sciences.